 What is the benefit to my community?

-Smoke testing is one technique used to identify areas where unnecessary ground or rainfall is entering the sewer system which can cause basement backups, overflows, and higher costs for treatment.
+Smoke testing is one technique used to identify areas where unnecessary groundwater or rainfall is entering the sewer system which can cause basement backups, overflows, and higher costs for treatment.

 Using odorless, non-toxic smoke candles and high capacity blowers, smoke is forced through the sewer pipes.
 As shown in the video, the blowers are placed on top of manholes.
 Anywhere the smoke exits, there is potential for rain or ground water to seep into the sewer system.